naufalarif/naufalarif/README.md

 ---

 - 🌱 I’m currently learning TypeScript and Machine Learning
+- 👯 I’m looking for opportunities to work
-- 📫 How to reach me: [Gmail]naufalarif92@gmail.com
+- 📫 How to reach me: naufalarif92@gmail.com

 ### Deployed Project
   - [Melaku | Hiking Guide For Better Trip](https://mountnesia-f940e.web.app/login) - An hiking platform to guide and helping to prepare before trip